 Most Young Millennial Drivers Engaged in Risky Driving Behaviors in Past 30 Days

-Posted on behalf of Janet, Jenner & Suggs on Feb 22, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on February 22, 2017 in Car Accident Blog Posts

 This might come as a surprise, but 16-18-year-old drivers are not the worst-behaved drivers on the road.
 A new survey from the AAA Foundation for Traffic Safety reveals that young millennials between 19 and 24-years-old were more likely to engage in risky driving behaviors that could cause a car accident than any other age group.